 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 The genus is native to several countries of South Africa.
 They have also naturalized in Australia, New Zealand, the Mediterranean and California.

 Gazania have become a very popular plant for gardeners and come in a wide array of colors.
 They flower from spring through fall in a sunny location.
 They are also popular because they accept a wide variety of soil and are drought tolerant.
 Even so, they prefer consistent moisture in well-drained soil.
 Spent flowers should be removed to encourage additional flowers.

 They don’t take up much space, growing to only 12” tall, in flower, and spreading no more than 12” wide.
-They are great for borders in flower beds, for containers and planters.
+They are great for borders in flower beds, containers, and planters.

 Most of what we find in greenhouses and garden centers are cultivars of Gazania rigens.

-I haven’t grown any Gazania for a few years.
-Maybe in 2019
+I haven’t grown any Gazania for a few years but they are great and colorful plants.